PlatinumMike/nazcaBPM/Readme.md

 # Prerequisites

 To compile this program you need:
-* C++ compiler
+* C++ compiler (that supports c++20)
 * cmake
 * make (or ninja)
-* HDF5 (On ubuntu this is easy, install `libhdf5-dev`)
+* HDF5 (On ubuntu this is easy, install `libhdf5-dev` with apt)
 * Boost (install `libboost-all-dev`)
 * python3 (optional)

 Alternatively the program can run in a docker container, see below.

+## Conda
+Another alternative way to install it is inside a conda environment (Warning: not yet tested).
+First install Anaconda or miniconda, then create a new environment, e.g. named `bpm`:

+`conda create -n bpm`

+Activate it:

+`conda activate bpm`

+Install dependencies:

+`conda install -c conda-forge hdf5`

+`conda install -c conda-forge gxx`

+You can check with `which g++` to see if the compiler alias points towards your system's g++, or the one we just installed inside this environment.
+To compile the progam just continue the instructions in the next section.
+Conda forge has relatively fresh packages, so you're sure to have one of the latest compilers.
+This may be handy when your system's compiler is too old (need c++20).

 # Installation